heptarch/heptarch.github.io/drafts/demon-bh.md

 $$

 is *Boltzmann's constant*.
-This seems to provide a general argument against Maxwell's demon, since in normal computing models, we erase bits as we go along, and for each bit of entropy reduced in the gas, the demon compensates by creating a bit of entropy in its computer.
+In normal computing models, we erase bits as we go along, and for each bit of entropy reduced in the gas, the demon creates at least a bit of entropy in its computer.

+This seems like a good general resolution of Maxwell's demonic paradox.
+But Bennett, Landauer, Toffoli, Fredkin, and others realized that computing can be done *reversibly*.
+No bits need to be erased, so no entropy costs need to be paid!
+A demon using a reversible computer can therefore violate the Second Law.
+Or can they?
+Bennett realized that